Skip to main content

 The team uses the BioSway throughout your treatment to assess your progress and make sure you’re ready to get back to school, work, or sports once you recover.

-What treatments are available for concussions?
+What treatments are available for concussions in New Jersey?

-You can’t continue engaging in physical activities or sports until you fully recover and your symptoms dissipate.
+It is important that you know that you can’t continue engaging in physical activities or sports until you fully recover and your symptoms dissipate.
 Your physician at Genesis Orthopaedic and Spine might also recommend:

 • Taking time off from school or work, then returning gradually